 Day 3 - 21st Feb -Flight to Irkutsk was long.
 We stayedcomfortably at Courtyard Marriott.
 Got Introduced to the crew and the cold(-25*C).
 Also tasted my first Omul, a Baikal fish.

 Day 4 - 22nd Feb -Next day late afternoon we arrived at Listvyanka after lunch after a bit of shopping.
 Drive was short and uneventful.
 Stay at a wooden hotel on lake’s shore.
-First view of the frozen lake and Angara river flowing out of Baikal.
+First view of the baikal lake frozen and Angara river flowing out of it.

 We were looking forward to driving Siberian dogs huskies pulled sledge al on the lake and temperatures of -25*C. The ride gave us a clue of what we are about to encounter as cold over the next few days.
 Siberian huskies are a great breed, very friendly and too eager to work.

 Post the huskies sledge, there was a surprise waiting for us an evening with the Evankas tribe.
 This was like being transported to ancient times.
 Somehow all 10 of us fit into a small tent (made up of reindeer skin)around a traditional Siberian wood fired heater and the Evankas old lady performing rituals for our safe and successful trip.
 Mantras, food offerings to fire and tea afterwards seemed so very similar to Havan in Hindu culture.
 The tribe tracing their origins to China and Mongolia is so rare that Google search brings just one wiki page and the rest is all Ivanka Trump :)